Getting on the investment bandwagon can be a good idea, but do you have the required know-how?

 How do I compare investment products?

 - Minimum investment amount.
-When it comes to buying shares, you can invest in as little as one share.
+When buying shares, you can invest in as little as one share.
 If you’re considering opening a term deposit, you may come across minimum limits of $500 or $1,000.
 If you wish to start trading foreign exchange, you can start with as little as $25.
 Futures also have a low point of entry.

 - Commissions and fees.
 Investing can turn out to be an expensive affair if you don’t pay attention to this aspect.
 When you deal in shares and futures your broker may charge a commission or fee.
 This can be a fixed amount or a percentage of the trade’s value.
 Australian financial institutions tend not to charge any ongoing account keeping fees for term deposits and high interest savings accounts.